Ryeimo/oer-library-links-template/README.md

 # Conclusion

 There are thousands of free resources for learning a subject matter!
 Use the above resources to find more materials about what interests you.
-Dive deep into the worlds opened up, there is a low floor but a high ceiling!
-Best of luck to you in your academic endeavors, we look forward to your contributions engendered from all you learn!
+Dive deep into the worlds opened up, there is a low floor with a high ceiling, and no catch!
+With OER, you can keep your studies low cost and sustainable.
+Best of luck to you in your academic endeavors, we look forward to your contributions resulting from all you learn!
 Stick with it!
-With OER, you can keep it low cost and sustainable.
+There are no shortcuts!

 ### Attribution/Bibliography